danfuzz/samizdat/doc/samizdat-0/library-boolean.md

   comparison, with a strict prefix always ordering before its longer brethren.

-* Maplets order by first comparing corresponding ordered lists of keys with the same rules as list comparison.
+* Maps order by first comparing corresponding ordered lists of keys with the same rules as list comparison.
 If the key lists are identical, then the result is the comparison of corresponding lists of values, in key order.